Speaking out against injustice: Du Merci orphanages

 What now?

-We will continue to pray, campaign and advocate on behalf of the Tarfas and the Du Merci children until all charges are dropped and this family is reunited.
+We will continue to pray, campaign and advocate on behalf of the Tarfas and the Du Merci children until this family is reunited.

 ‘Thanks for the wonderful work you and all the team in CSW have done and are still doing.
 You have no idea of the inestimable impact that you have made both spiritually, physically and materially.’